-The White Lake Township Police Department also experienced a promotion of a sergeant, the training and reassignment of an officer to Dare, the hiring of two new patrol officers, the hiring of a new dispatcher, and the acceptance of the ordinance officer under the supervision of the Chief of Police.
+The White Lake Township Police Department also experienced a promotion of a Lieutenant to Chief, the hiring of three new patrol officers, the hiring of a new dispatcher, and the acceptance of the ordinance officer under the supervision of the Chief of Police.
 In keeping with our millage language: for operating, equipping, providing personnel, constructing and purchasing for the police department and any other police service purpose authorized by law.